mahlburgc/teaterm/readme.md

 - status bar shows current port settings (e.g. 9600 8N1)
 - create different profiles with separate settings, command histories and predefined commands
 - possibility to create predefined commands / favorites for faster communication with serial CLIs
-- auto completion suggestions for send commands based on command history
-- use list bubble for command history for advanced fuzzy finding
 - make command history length and message log length configurable
-- add scroll bar for message log
-- only auto scroll on new messages if we are at lowest line
-- indicate that we are on lowest line
-- ctrl + page up / down for faster scrolling
-- use ctrl+q for quit
 - choose between ascii and hex view
-- on ascii view, ignore non ascii characters
 - option to display line ending characters
 - use cobra for better cli command handling and flags